Solar power in Africa: Solar photovoltaics

 Declining solar equipment costs were expected to significantly increase solar installations in Africa with an industry projection forecasting that the continent's annual PV market would expand to 2.2 GW by 2018.

-Future installations for harvesting solar energy in Africa will tend not to be found within the equatorial and subequatorial climate zones, that are located in the western part of Central Africa usually near the equator but that extend as far north and south as the 8th or 9th parallel in both hemispheres, since they are systematically linked with almost permanent cloud cover and only intermittent bright sunshine.
-Therefore, countries that entirely lie in this wet-humid zone such as the Republic of the Congo, Equatorial Guinea, Gabon, Rwanda, Uganda, Burundi, Liberia, Sierra Leone and Senegal are by far the least favoured in solar power of all the continent and except for these eight quoted nations, each other African country experiences over 2,700 hours of bright sunshine on at least a part of its territory.
-Many perpetually sunny African nations like Egypt, Libya, Algeria, Niger, Sudan, South Africa, Botswana and Namibia for instance could rely on developing their tremendous solar resources on a large scale thanks to the immense surface of their territory and at reduced prices.
+Future installations for harvesting solar energy in Africa are expected to be located within the equatorial and subequatorial climate zones.
+These installations are generally expected to be concentrated in western Central Africa, primarily near the equator and extending to approximately the 8th or 9th parallel north and south.
+This is because these regions experience persistent cloud cover and only intermittent bright sunshine.
+Therefore, countries that entirely lie in this wet-humid zone such as the Republic of the Congo, Equatorial Guinea, Gabon, Rwanda, Uganda, Burundi, Liberia, Sierra Leone and Senegal are among the least favorable in solar power of all the continent.
+By contrast, most other African countries more than 2,700 hours of bright sunshine over at least part of their territory.
+Many perpetually sunny African nations like Egypt, Libya, Algeria, Niger, Sudan, South Africa, Botswana and Namibia have significant potential for a large scale solar energy tranistion, owing to their extensive land area and high levels of sunshine and to the decreasing price of the necessary hardware.

 By 2023, South Africa had installed 500 MW in concentrated solar power, 2286 MW in utility scale solar, and 4400 MW in rooftop solar.
-Several 75 MW PV plants and 2 CSP plants at 100 MW each were the largest in the country and among the largest in Africa.
+Several 75 MW PV plants and two CSP plants at 100 MW each were the largest in the country and among the largest in Africa.
 South Africa has announced a plan to install a minigrid on Robben Island; adding PV and battery storage is predicted to reduce diesel usage by half.

 A 55 MW photovoltaic power plant has been constructed in Garissa in Kenya, a city located at the equator where the sun is said to shine for about 3,144 hours each year on average, and it is expected to produce approximately 76,473 MWh/year.

 Ghana, which aims to produce 10% of its electricity from renewable sources by 2030, has commissioned several projects, including a floating solar power plant in the reservoir of the Bui Dam.

 There are also many small-scale modular solar power installations being implemented across the continent at the village and household levels.
 In 2015, Sub-Saharan Africa was the leading region for purchases of off-grid solar products.